Corporate and Social Responsibility

 We seek to lend only what our customers can afford to repay.

-This means that as well as our own credit assessment policies we comply with relevant legislation, Code of Banking Practice, and relevant guidelines published by the Banking and Financial Services Ombudsman.
+This means that as well as our own credit assessment policies we comply with relevant legislation, Banking Code of Practice and relevant guidelines published by the Australian Financial Complaints Authority (AFCA).

 It also means we follow a strict loan criteria process.
 We use credit scoring, credit reference agency checking and affordability verification to make a full assessment of a person's capacity to repay.
 We allocate credit authority based on skills and experience and give customers the information they need to make confident financial decisions.